XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/_posts/2019-1-18-First-Anniversary.md

 It's been a long year, which passed very quickly.
 During this year, there were many updates, many changes, many challenges, and many new contributions.

 Since Jan 2018 the project has evolved a lot:
-* from supporting only 30 devices, to support all Xiaomi qcom devices!
+* from supporting only 30 devices, to support all XM QCOM devices!
 * from using CI to using Linux server
 * from V1 to V4.6 now!
 * from using shell in all scripts to python (expect one script which will be updated soon )